-9. National Synchrotron Light Source II 10.
-Computational Science Initiative 8.
-Center for Functional Nanomaterials 7.
-Interdisciplinary Science Building of New York's economy depends on its capacity for innovation, and Brookhaven represents a uniquely valuable resource-both as a major science-based enterprise, and as a source of discoveries that drive entrepreneurs and innovators.
+BNL is the only multi-disciplinary scientific National Laboratory located in the Northeast and one of New York State's largest centers of scientific research, and places special emphasis on growing the technology-based elements of the Long Island economy.
+The future competitiveness of New York's economy depends on its capacity for innovation, and Brookhaven represents a uniquely valuable resource both as a major science-based enterprise, and as a source of discoveries that drive entrepreneurs and innovators.
 BNL is located near the geographical center of Suffolk County, Long Island, New York.